 Protein homeostasis and stress response

-The proteolytic arm of the PQS entails AAA+ protease complexes, such as ClpCP, ClpXP, and ClpEP but also the AAA+ proteases Lon or FtsH.
-These complexes can facilitate the general proteolysis of unfolded, misfolded and/or damaged proteins, which otherwise cannot be rescued or repaired by the chaperones.
+We are investigating the control of protein homeostasis in the Gram-positive model organism Bacillus subtilis, especially when exposed to stress conditions such as heat or oxidative stress.
+Most of the highly conserved chaperone systems as well as AAA+ protease systems are present in the B. subtilis cellular protein quality control network.
+The proteolytic arm of the PQS entails AAA+ protease complexes, such as ClpCP, ClpXP, and ClpEP which can facilitate the general proteolysis of unfolded, misfolded and/or damaged proteins, which otherwise cannot be rescued or repaired by the chaperones.
 These AAA+ protease complexes can also be involved in regulatory proteolysis, by controlling e.g. the activity and stability of key transcription factors.

-In the framework of a collaborative research program "Nucleotide Second Messenger Signaling in Bacteria" by the DFG (SPP 1879) we are investigating the role of (p)ppGpp and the stringent response during heat shock response and how this alarmone can limit and modulate translation.
-Here we are also applying genome-wide screening to identify proteins involved in (p)ppGpp response during heat shock and other stresses.
+We are investigating the role of the second messenger (p)ppGpp and the stringent response during stress response and how this alarmone can limit and modulate translation.
+Here we are also applying genome-wide screening to approaches to identify genes involved in (p)ppGpp response during heat shock and other stresses.

-During the biofilm formation of B. subtilis cells, specific matrix compounds are synthesized and secreted.
-The proteinaceous compound is the TasA protein, which switches after secretion into an amyloid-like structure that forms fibrils stabilizing the extracellular biofilm matrix.
-Together with the group of Hartmut Oschkinat at the Leibniz Forschungsinstitut für Molekular Pharmakologie (FMP, Berlin) and structural biologists of the Heinemann Lab at the Max Delbrück Center for Molecular Medicine (MDC, Berlin), we are investigating biofilm formation and the switch of soluble TasA into the fibril forming amyloid-like structure.
+During the biofilm formation in B. subtilis cells, specific matrix compounds are synthesized and secreted.
+The proteinaceous compound is the TasA protein, which can switch after secretion into different forms of fibrils stabilizing the extracellular matrix of the biofilm.
+In collaboration with the group of Hartmut Oschkinat at the Leibniz Forschungsinstitut für Molekular Pharmakologie (FMP, Berlin) and structural biologists in the Heinemann Lab at the Max Delbrück Center for Molecular Medicine (MDC, Berlin), we are continuing to investigate the molecular basis B. subtilis biofilm formation.